Is This An Ad? Lin-Manuel Miranda's Interview For Morgan Stanley

 THE EVIDENCE:

 So, famous Broadway celebrities don’t normally do interviews for, um, bank websites?
 And it’s sort of unclear what kind of “content” this actually is.
 First of all, the article doesn’t have a byline, which is a strong indicator that it’s sponcon or advertising, not purely editorial content.
-Second of all, this isn’t even an interview about what Miranda actually does (theater) —it’s about personal finance?
-Come on, this SCREAMS “it’s an ad!”
+Second of all, this isn’t even an interview about what Miranda actually does (theater), it’s about personal finance.
+Come on: This SCREAMS, “It’s an ad!”

 On the other hand, you have to take into account who it is.
 Lin-Manuel Miranda is not exactly someone you’d expect to sell out and do sponsored content for some investment bank, right?
 For one thing, he’s got an aura of wokeness that is at odds with shilling for Wall Street.
 Also, he’s probably rich as fuck!
 Do you know how expensive Hamilton tickets are?
 I have no idea, to be honest, because even thinking about it makes me break out in poverty sweats.
 He doesn’t need to do some bullshit paid interview for a Morgan Stanley site.

-On the other other hand… he did cut his ponytail off recently.
+On the other other hand…he did cut his ponytail off recently.
 There’s no surer a symbol of selling out.

 THE VERDICT:

 Morgan Stanley declined to comment for this article.
 A rep for Lin-Manuel Miranda told me he did NOT receive any compensation for this interview.
-However, one thing I’ve learned from doing this column is that it’s rarely that simple: Almost never do celebrities just get a pile of cash in exchange for doing an Instagram or tweet — which is exactly what makes sponcon so insidious and so hard to spot.
+However, one thing I’ve learned from doing this column is that it’s rarely that simple: Almost never does a celebrity just get a pile of cash in exchange for posting an Instagram or tweet — which is exactly what makes sponcon so insidious and so hard to spot.
 Sometimes you have to ask the question using the right words.
-(For instance, some places will deny something is a “paid ad” if they gave a celebrity free merchandise instead of outright cash *cough Airbnb cough*. )
+(For instance, some places will deny something is a “paid ad” if the company gave a celebrity free merchandise instead of outright cash *cough* Airbnb *cough*.)

-A lot of these big Wall Street places will pay for big speakers to come, and pay handsomely – remember the scandal over Hillary Clinton’s speaking fees from Goldman Sachs?
+A lot of these big Wall Street places will pay for big speakers to come, and pay handsomely.
+Remember the scandal over Hillary Clinton’s speaking fees from Goldman Sachs?
 Perhaps he did a paid speaking gig for Morgan Stanley, and this interview was part of that.
-Nope, said the rep. Not that either.
+Nope, said the rep — not that either.

 But then I saw a Facebook post for an event held by CAT Youth theater, a free after-school theater program for middle school and high school kids in New York City.
 The post reads: